 - Develop a budget

 - Consider the in-country costs before you go.
 You should develop a budget and live by it.
 Consider the costs of optional excursions, gifts, school supplies, internet access, in-country transportation and general living costs.
-Many a student, has lost their mind at the night clubs in Athens or Bangkok and have spent their semester budgets their first week abroad.

 - Learn about your destination